 The Board has established an ongoing process for identifying, evaluating and managing risk on behalf of the Group.
 The Board has carried out a robust assessment of its principal and emerging risks and the controls to help mitigate these.
-Further details of the Group's principal risks and uncertainties can be found in the Strategic Report above and details of the Group's internal controls can be found below.
-Details of the Group's hedging policies are set out in the Strategic Report above.
+Further details of the Group's principal risks and uncertainties can be found in the Strategic Report on pages 3 to 35 and details of the Group's internal controls can be found on pages 50 and 51.
+Details of the Group's hedging policies are set out in the Strategic Report on pages 24 and 25.